Interest Only Mortgage

 Interest only mortgage explained:

-• Typically lasts between 5 to 10 years, during which you only pay the interest on the mortgage.
+How does an interest only mortgage work?
+Typically the interest-only period lasts between 5 to 10 years.
+During this time you only pay the interest on your mortgage, not the principle itself.

 Get a new mortgage quote today.